-- Prioritize the release of datasets, categorize the type of access granted and publish as many high value datasets. - Contribute datasets which are in Open List and do not fall under Negative List. - Ensure that the datasets being published are in compliance with NDSAP through a workflow process.
-Data should be collected at the source, and includes the original information collected by the government, details on how the data was collected and the original source documents recording the collection of the data. - Prepare and contribute the metadata in predefined format for the datasets.
-The key metadata elements are Title, Description, Sector/Sub-Sector, Dataset Jurisdiction, Keywords, Access Method, Reference URLs, Data Group Name, Frequency and Policy Compliance.
+- Identify and prioritize the release of datasets; categorize the type of access granted for them and publish as many high value datasets as possible. - Contribute datasets which are in the Open List and do not fall under the Negative List. - Ensure that the quality standards are met i.e. accuracy, free from any sort of legal issues, privacy of an individual is maintained and does not compromise with the National security. - Ensure that the datasets being published through a workflow process are in compliance with NDSAP.
+Details on original source of the dataset and methodology of the data collection should be provided in metadata. - Prepare and contribute the metadata in predefined format for the Catalogs and Resources (Datasets/Apps).
+The key metadata elements are Title, Description,

+Category, Sector/Sub-Sector, Dataset Jurisdiction, Keywords, Access Method, Reference URLs, Data Group Name, Frequency, Granularity of Data and Policy Compliance.
 All the metadata elements must be filled with utmost quality and ease of use.